 The School of Law enters student teams in a number of inter-school, or external, moot court competitions.
 These are hosted by law schools and other organizations around the country and internationally in various subjects (constitutional law, criminal procedure, copyright, trademark, environmental law, international law, etc.).

 Eligibility to participate and receive credit therefore is limited and is based on application and demonstration of ability.
-For information on applying, see the “HMC External Application Information” link on the left.

 Each year the School of Law conducts an in-house appellate moot court competition strictly for SCU students.
 Enrollment is limited, and students are selected by the Internal Moot Court Board based on their oral and written performance in Advocacy.